Scott-Olson/PathriseDiscordBot/README.md

 ## 🧐 About <a name = "about"></a>
 This is a really simple bot with the idea that it will become more complex and evolve over time.

-The core concept is to provide basic leetcode integration to the discord server for fellows to work on together.
-Other functionality includes providing lists of info for fellows.
+The core concept is to provide basic leetcode integration to the discord server for people to work on together.

 ## 🎥 Demo / Working <a name = "demo"></a>
 Place holder for now